shakes76/PatternAnalysis-2024/recognition/GFNet_Shogo/README.md

 ### 2. Global Filter Layer
 This layer is where GFNet differs from ordinal ViT.
 In multi-head attention, queries, keys, and values are generated from the input feature map and passed through a linear layer, each with its training parameters.
-The scaled dot product then performs a similarity-based transformation between vectors using inner products.
+The scaled dot product attention computes the similarity between query and key vectors using inner products, allowing a similarity-based transformation.
-Since the relationship between patches is performed on all patch combinations, capturing the relationship between distant pixels is possible.
+Since the attention mechanism considers all possible patch (or token) pairs, it can capture relationships between distant pixels.

-In contrast, the Global Filter Layer transforms the input features into the frequency domain by performing a two-dimensional fast Fourier transform (FFT).
-Element-wise multiplications are then performed for the learnable filter weights and each frequency component.
-An inverse two-dimensional FFT (IFFT) is then applied to return the data to the spatial domain.
-With this approach, the GlobalFilter Layer learns long-term spatial dependencies in the frequency domain with log-linear complexity.
+In contrast, the Global Filter Layer transforms the input features into the frequency domain by applying a two-dimensional Fast Fourier Transform (FFT).
+Then, element-wise multiplications are performed between the learnable filter weights and each frequency component.
+An inverse two-dimensional FFT (IFFT) is applied to transform the data back to the spatial domain.
+This approach allows the Global Filter Layer to capture long-range spatial dependencies in the frequency domain with efficient computational complexity, referred to as near log-linear complexity.

 Note: Layer normalisation is performed before the Fourier transform.
 It normalises the hidden layer values within each sample, specifically the mean and variance of the hidden layer values for each layer in one sample.